 This technique helps encourage customers to push the “Buy” button before the time runs out, urge them not to miss the advantage.

 In urgency marketing, the FOMO plays an important role, as well as people, have to make decisions quickly, without hesitations.

 5 Working Ways eCommerce Stores Can Use Scarcity & Urgency

-NEKLO development teams are regularly working on building ecommerce platforms, collaborating with online store owners and being introduced to their growth tactics and insights.
-As for the scarcity and urgency, we can see these marketing techniques to continuously prove a real sales booster in ecommerce and beyond.
+NEKLO development teams are regularly working on building ecommerce platforms, collaborating with online store owners, and being introduced to their growth tactics and insights.
+As for the scarcity and urgency, we can see these marketing techniques continuously prove a real sales booster in ecommerce and beyond.

 The key peculiarities of promoting goods and services this way that we have identified include:

 When it comes to customers’ scarcity-driven mindset and the desire to acquire, we’d name the following 3 core peculiarities: